Publication types

 Research article

 This is the most classical format of a scientific publication.
 It requires a clearly stated research problem, transparent description of the methods used to address it, presentation of the data and analysis results, discussion and conclusions sections.
-Research articles are always sent to external reviewers (peer scientists with the competence in the related areas).

 Short communication